patchstack/academy/src/content/docs/wordpress/Securing Code/broken-access-control.md

 - `load-{$pagenow}`
 - `admin_notices`

-Above lists are only an example of hooks that are commonly used to handle sensitive actions on the plugin or theme.
-There are others hooks that are also could be affected by a Broken Access Control attack if not properly implement a permission check.
+The above list is only an example of hooks that are commonly used to handle sensitive actions in plugins or themes.
+Other hooks can also be affected by a **Broken Access Control** attack if the permission check isn't implemented properly..

-For some cases, Broken Access Control can also exist outside of the above hooks that are implemented.
-This kind of Broken Access Control usually exist on a normal function or hook that are not expected to have a sensitive action process.
+In some cases, **Broken Access Control** can also exist outside of the above hooks.
+It usually exists on a normal function or hook that is not expected to have a sensitive action process.

 ## Permission Check

-Permission check for an authenticated context, should always be paired with a nonce check.
-To properly check user's permission, WordPress Core provide users with a couple of function that can be easily used:
+Permission check for an authenticated context should always be paired with a nonce check.
+To properly check user’s permission, WordPress Core provides users with a couple of functions that can be easily used:

 ### [`current_user_can`](https://developer.wordpress.org/reference/functions/current_user_can/)

-This function should be the main function to check for users permission in the WordPress context.
+This function should be the main function to check for user permission in the WordPress context.
 This function will check whether the current user has the specified capability.

 This function also accepts an ID of an object to check against if the capability is a meta capability.
 Meta capabilities such as `edit_post` and `edit_user` are capabilities used by the `map_meta_cap()` function to map to primitive capabilities that a user or role has, such as `edit_posts` and `edit_others_posts`.
-The implementation of this function for most cases should be performed with nonce check using `wp_verify_nonce()` function or other nonce check function.
+The implementation of this function for most cases should be performed with a nonce check using the `wp_verify_nonce()` function or another nonce check function.

-For detailed list of default roles and capabilities in WordPress, please refer to [`this`](https://wordpress.org/documentation/article/roles-and-capabilities/) official documentation.
+For detailed list of default roles and capabilities in WordPress, please refer to [`the official documentation`](https://wordpress.org/documentation/article/roles-and-capabilities/).

-One of the example implementation of the function is when developer when to check if certain users has a `manage_options` capability which is by default is attached to the administrator+ role users.
-The example implementation for such case:
+Check this example implementation when the developer checks if certain users have a `manage_options` capability which is by default attached to the administrator+ role users:

 ```php
 add_action("init", "check_if_update_4");